The Port Town of Véraldo

 "Fine by me… For the lotion, let's say 10 pouches with 10% off — 11 pouches for 10 silvers.
 How about 33 pouches total?"

 Hm?
-That's not quite 10% off… but whatever.
+That math doesn't quite add up to 10% off… but whatever.

 "Heh heh heh, this will sell.
 It will sell…!"